PTUA logo

 The Geelong Bypass will provide a 22km freeway-standard road from the Princes Freeway in Corio to the Princes Highway in Waurn Ponds.
 The bypass will reduce traffic congestion and delays within Geelong's road network....

-Meanwhile, the Eastlink tollway is likely to increase rather than reduce traffic congestion in the City of Manningham, according to the road planners:
+Meanwhile, the Eastlink tollway is probably increasing rather than reducing traffic congestion in the City of Manningham, according to road planners’ own predictions:

 [N]umber crunchers predict Manningham Rd will be bombarded with up to 20 per cent more traffic when EastLink opens, which could be in June.
 The sharp rise was forecast by the Southern and Eastern Integrated Transport Authority (SEITA) - the State Government body overseeing EastLink's delivery.

-Be prepared for the same road planners to 'solve' this problem with another freeway - just as Eastlink was supposed to 'solve' congestion problems in the eastern suburbs.
-Proponents of the westward extension of the Eastern Freeway have likewise tried to have their cake and eat it too, citing as a benefit
+Right on schedule, of course, the same road planners proposed to ‘solve’ this problem with the East West Link and North East Link motorways – in just the same way Eastlink itself was supposed to ‘solve’ congestion problems in the eastern suburbs.
+Indeed for years, proponents of the westward extension of the Eastern Freeway have tried to have their cake and eat it too in this way, citing as a benefit

 Reduced road congestion at the city-end of the Eastern Freeway and the inner north generally, which will be exacerbated in 2008 on completion of the East-link project.
 The [east-west freeway] would enable easier movement by local traffic, tram, bike and foot and improved amenity between the CBD and the inner northern suburbs.